DCF51/Project_FoDS_G01-H/README.md

 To clone the repository to your own computer:
 1. go to the right directory

   e.g. cd ~/Documents/FoDS

-2. clone online repository to that folder git clone https://github.com/DCF51/FoDS_Project_G01-H.git
+2. clone online repository to that folder

+  git clone https://github.com/DCF51/FoDS_Project_G01-H.git

 To add changes to github:
 1. go to the right directory

   e.g. cd ~/Documents/FoDS/FoDS_Project_G01-H

-4. check status of the directory (what you modified, what is ready for a commit...) git status
+2. check status of the directory (what you modified, what is ready for a commit...)

+  git status

-5. commit changes
+3. commit changes

-  git add [file name] --> to add a new file git commit -m [comment on the commit] --> to change existing directory
+  git add [file name] --> to add a new file

+  git commit -m [comment on the commit] --> to change existing directory

-6. Add the local changes to the online repository git push -f origin [branch name]
+4. Add the local changes to the online repository

+  git push -f origin [branch name]

 To navigate branches:
-1. create a new branch (only if necessary, e.g. we could create a branch for a part of the code that 2 people are working on simultaneously, meaning where there are two completely different versions) git branch [branch name] e.g. branch1
+1. create a new branch (only if necessary, e.g. we could create a branch for a part of the code that 2 people are working on simultaneously, meaning where there are two completely different versions)

+  git branch [branch name] e.g. branch1

-2. chose branch
+2. chose branch/change 'active' branch

   git checkout [branch name]

   [branch name] could be 'main', 'branch1' etc.
-3. change 'active' branch
-  git checkout [branch name]